 Missoula Field Office

 Garnet Ghost Town east of Missoula is popular with tourists in the summer and with winter recreation enthusiasts in the winter months.
 It is the highlight of the Garnet Range Back Country Byway.
-The Blackfoot River corridor provides excellent opportunities for anglers, floaters, camping, and wildlife viewing.
+The Blackfoot River corridor provides world-class opportunities for anglers, floaters, camping, and wildlife viewing.

 Big game hunting, hiking, fishing, camping, and wildlife viewing are popular activities within the Missoula Field Office and the nearby Lolo and Beaverhead-Deerlodge National Forests.
 When you come to Montana, visit lands managed by the Missoula Field Office and enjoy America’s public lands!